The Buzzard field is located in the Outer Moray Firth, central North Sea, 100km north-east of Aberdeen, UK, and 55km from the coast at Peterhead.

 Buzzard’s production wells

-The Buzzard development may include up to 27 production wells; however eight well were pre-drilled and available for production start-up in December 2006.
+The Buzzard development may include up to 27 production wells.
+Eight wells were pre-drilled and available for a production start in December 2006.
 This drilling was undertaken by a skid-mounted jack-up rig located adjacent to the wellhead platform.

-As of 2011, 21 wells have been drilled, of which 16 are available for production.
+As of 2011, 21 wells were drilled, of which 16 are available for production.